SlicerIGT/SlicerBoneReconstructionPlanner/README.md

   - <a href="https://github.com/SlicerIGT/SlicerBoneReconstructionPlanner/releases/download/TestingData/FibulaSegmentation.seg.nrrd" >Fibula Segmentation</a>
   - <a href="https://github.com/SlicerIGT/SlicerBoneReconstructionPlanner/releases/download/TestingData/MandibleSegmentation.seg.nrrd" >Mandible Segmentation</a>

-- Finished VSP and guides design using above data.
-It can be already be loaded to Slicer and modified further:
+- Finished VSP and guides design using above data that can already be loaded to Slicer and modified further:
   - <a href="https://github.com/SlicerIGT/SlicerBoneReconstructionPlanner/releases/download/TestingData/TestPlanBRP.mrb" >Example Virtual Surgical Plan with Patient-Specific Surgical Guides</a>

 - Toy VSP using a rib because a user wondered if it could be possible: